awsdocs/amazon-appstream2-developer-guide/doc_source/vpc-setup-recommendations.md

 + If you are using a VPC with NAT, configure at least one public subnet with a NAT Gateway for internet access, preferably two\.
 Configure the public subnets in the same Availability Zones where your private subnets reside\.

   To enhance fault tolerance and reduce the chance of insufficient capacity errors for large AppStream 2\.0 fleet deployments, consider extending your VPC configuration into a third Availability Zone\.
 Include a private subnet, public subnet, and NAT gateway in this additional Availability Zone\.

-**Note**
-To configure more than two Availability Zones, you can use the [UpdateFleet](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_UpdateFleet.html) API action or the [update\-fleet](https://docs.aws.amazon.com/cli/latest/reference/appstream;update-fleet.html) AWS CLI command\.
+  To configure more than two Availability Zones, you can use the [UpdateFleet](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_UpdateFleet.html) API action or the [update\-fleet](https://docs.aws.amazon.com/cli/latest/reference/appstream/update-fleet.html) AWS CLI command\.

 **Security Groups**
 + Use security groups to provide additional access control to your VPC\.